Q: How long should I wait to follow up with a potential employer after a job interview?

 - If no timeline or sense of next steps is given upon exiting the interview, allow at least 4-5 business days (a week) before following up, as it’s likely that they are interviewing additional candidates and haven’t yet made a decision.
 Over-eagerness bordering on impatience will not do anything positive for your chances.

-- Normally, if a candidate is being strongly considered, or in the final steps before making an offer, it’s likely that the hiring manager will provide you with some expectation of next steps and when you can expect to hear from them.
+- Normally, if a candidate is being strongly considered, it’s likely that the hiring manager will provide you with some expectation of the next steps and when you can expect to hear from them.
 However, it doesn’t always work that way.
 If no timeline is given, but you’re left with a distinct impression that they want to move forward, or extend an offer, again, allow roughly 4-5 business days before following up.

 In each case, the point of a follow up is twofold: it’s an opportunity for you to reaffirm your interest in the role and why you feel you’re a strong fit, and also to maintain a presence on their radar as they’re moving through the hiring process.
 Try this: